YasodhaHeshan/Server-Performance-Stats-Script/README.md

 ## Project Repository

-You can find more project repository at:
+You can find more project details at:
 [https://roadmap.sh/projects/server-stats](https://roadmap.sh/projects/server-stats)